berkgedik92/tripPlanner/README.md

-# tripPlanner
+# Welcome to Trippit
-A site to take the guesswork out of trip planning.
+Your one-stop site to take the guesswork out of trip planning.